mateusrfiuza/orders/README.md

      ```

-#### Creating a new Order:
+#### Triggering the flow:
-1. This endpoint will trigger all the flow, that will trigger the other components
+1. This endpoint will trigger an order creation, that will orchestrate the sequence
   ```
       curl --location '127.0.0.1:8080/orders' \
       --header 'Content-Type: application/json' \